 Even though Porto is the 2nd largest city in Portugal, it is remarkably good at transforming from a city full of movement, music and laughter into a city of complete tranquility.

 Here are the best spots for relaxing in Porto:

 I am not very fond of water (probably because I almost drowned twice during my childhood) and hence I cannot recall the last time I have enjoyed the best beaches of Porto.
 Interestingly enough, when I think about my favourite places for relaxing in Porto I immediately think about Foz, a picturesque neighborhood by the Atlantic Ocean.

 During the high season, when I conduct private tours in Porto practically every day, I really enjoy watching the sunset in Foz.
-Sometimes, and after walking for 2km or so, I have dinner at one of the best restaurants in the neighborhood – usually Sushiaria (a fabulous sushi place at very reasonable prices) or at O Antigo Carteiro (a quaint restaurant serving traditional Portuguese food).
+Sometimes, and after walking for 2km or so, I have dinner at one of the best restaurants in the neighborhood – usually Sushiaria (a fabulous sushi place at very reasonable prices) or at Tentações no Prato (a restaurant serving traditional Portuguese food).

 If you are visiting the city for the first time, I suggest you to photograph the Felgueiras’ lighthouse, which has been featured on National Geographic.

 How to get there: take the tram line #1 and leave at the terminal.

 Avenida de Rodrigues de Freitas, 93-95

 When I have time for relaxing in Porto I like to take a good book and quietly enjoy my reading at one of the best coffee shops in the city.

 Lately, one of my favourite spots is O Porto dos Gatos, which is growing increasingly popular because it is (still) the only cat café in the city 🙂 The cafe is very cozy, with a main room decorated with an unpretentious vintage style and a small patio on the backyard.
 If you are not a cat person do not worry, because the animals are in a separated small glass room or wandering around in the patio, but not in the main room.